smaspe/smaspe.github.io/_drafts/issues_with_java.md

 ### Operators

 Operators are shorthand for functions.
-This is really neat.
+This is *really neat*.
 Because there are no primitives, all things are objects, and all objects have methods.
 And because Python ducktypes and does not need interfaces, all you need to do is implement the function matching your operator.
 For example the `+=` operator (in-place addition) is implemented by the `__iadd__` function.

 Also, because operators are functions and are also defined in the `operator` module, you can refer to them, and use them in higher-order functions: `functools.reduce(operator.iadd, [1,2,3])`